 As for reward levels, Kickstarter has done the math on this one as well.
 The $25 level is the most popular donation, representing 18.41 percent of pledges.
 The $50 is the second most popular pledge at 13.57 percent of the total.
 Interestingly, donations of $100 have the biggest impact on total dollars raised, even though they make up less than 10 percent of pledges [source: Benenson].
 What's the takeaway message?
 Stick with these contribution levels and you'll maximize your donations [source: The Economist].
 And be creative with your rewards: Include higher pledge levels with really personalized prizes.
 You never know who you might hook.
 Interestingly, 94 percent of successfully funded projects exceed their funding goals [source: Kickstarter].

-For lots more information about social networking and e-commerce sites, check out the links on the next page.
+For lots more information about social networking and e-commerce sites, check out the links below.